Mabinay: History

 Folklore has it that a woman named Binay fell in love with the son of her father's rival chieftain.
 Her father ended the affair by having her lover killed.
 Binay grieved.
 Mother Nature took the weeping maiden into her bosom.
 Where Binay was laid to rest, a spring broke forth.
 According to the legend, she weeps to this day, feeding Mabinay Spring, one of the town's many alluring attractions.

 It had over 100 known caves, including the popular Pandalihan, Panligawan and Gasidlak, each one with its own distinctive features ranging from fascinating to awesome.
 A team of Belgian and Dutch cavers determined Odloman Cave to be the second longest in the Philippines.

-Mabinay was carved from barrios of Bais and created a municipality in 1960.
-In 1966 more barrios of Bais and Manjuyod were annexed to enlarge it.
+Under Republic Act No. 2469, which was signed by President Carlos P. Garcia in 1959, Mabinay was formally created from the fourteen sitios that seceded from the then-municipality of Bais.
+In 1966, under Republic Act No. 4818, the municipality's territory was enlarged, with four more sitios added from Manjuyod and eight from Bais.

 Mabinay produces rice and corn, copra, soybeans and peanuts.
 Its principal crop, sugar cane, makes it an important member of the north's sugar district.
-It is a border town: the Provincial Highway runs through it and links Negros Oriental with its sister province.
+It is a border town: the provincial highway runs through it and links Negros Oriental with its sister province.

-Travel from Dumaguete is about two hours.
+On the morning of March 3, 2018, six youth activists on an exposure trip with farmers were arrested in Barangay Luyang by the Philippine Army after 1st Lt.
+Prad Adoptante and 2nd Lt.
+Reymart Africa engaged in a firefight with communist rebels earlier in the day, with the six being charged with illegal possession of firearms and explosives and suspected as members of the New People's Army.
+Collectively known as the "Mabinay 6" in the media, among them were Myles Albasin, a 21-year-old activist from Cagayan de Oro and Anakbayan member working as a journalist for Aninaw Productions.
+On September 22, 2025, seven years after the arrest, the six were acquitted of the charges by the Dumaguete Regional Trial Court Branch 42, with the court ruling the prosecution to have failed to "establish the guilt of all the six accused" due to "numerous loopholes in the evidence".